GameLabChile/SodaPop_API_Client/create_game_instance.md

 + header with Location redirect

 ### on exception
++ code: 400
-+ code: 400, +message with posible cause
++ content: posible cause

 ### on fatal error
 + code: 500